-UnitedHealthcare and Webber, LLC may, at times, receive rebates for certain drugs on the PDL.
-UnitedHealthcare does not pass these rebates on to you, nor are they taken into account in determining your Copays.
+UnitedHealthcare and Webber, LLC may, at times, receive rebates for certain drugs included on the PDL, including those drugs that you purchase prior to meeting any applicable deductible.
+As determined by UnitedHealthcare, the Plan may pass a portion of these rebates on to you.
+When rebates are passed on to you they may be taken into account in determining your Copayment and/or Coinsurance.